mipt-tim-2023/projects/Savchuk/README.md

-# Successfulness of the project investigation
+# Investigation: what is needed for project to be successful

 ## The purpose of the investigation